LASY-org/lasy/README.md

 # How to contribute

 All contributions are welcome!
-For all contribution, we use pull requests from forks.
+For a new contribution, we use pull requests from forks.
 Below is a very rough summary, please have a look at the appropriate documentation at https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks and around.

 First, setup your fork workflow (only once):
 - Fork the repo by clicking the Fork button on the top right, and follow the prompts.
-This will create your own (remote) copy of the main https://github.com/LASY-org/LASY repo, located at https://github.com/<your username>/LASY.
+This will create your own (remote) copy of the main https://github.com/LASY-org/LASY repo, located at https://github.com/[your username]/LASY.
-- Make your local copy aware of your fork: from your local repository, do `git remote add <blah> https://github.com/<your username>/LASY`.
-For `<blah>` it can be convenient to use e.g. your username.
+- Make your local copy aware of your fork: from your local repository, do `git remote add [blah] https://github.com/[your username]/LASY`.
+For `[blah]` it can be convenient to use e.g. your username.

 Then, for each contribution:
 - Get the last version of branch `development` from the main repo (e.g. `git checkout development && git pull`).
 - Create a new branch (e.g. `git checkout -b my_contribution`).
 - Do usual `git add` and `git commit` operations.
-- Push your branch to your own fork: `git push -u <blah> my_contribution`
+- Push your branch to your own fork: `git push -u [blah] my_contribution`
 - Whenever you're ready, open a PR from branch `my_contribution` on your fork to branch `development` on the main repo.
 Github typically suggests this very well.

 # Style conventions